th-tsai/Statistical-Models-and-Methods/README.md

 ## Data

-The traning and test data set store in the Data file.
+The training and test data set store in the Data file.